wi-fighters/1-node-formattingcli-peteco83/README.md

 -   Make sure the function is called in an `index.js` file.

+Example of your end result:
 ```bash
 $ node index.js "mIAmi   Vice"
 Miami Vice
 ```
+Steps to create your program:
 *   Create a Formatting function in `formatting.js`.
 This function should:
     a) Trim whitespace from the beginning and end of the parameter.
     b) Collapse spaces (ensure only one space appears at a time, no doubles)